Package 'tlm'

 Details

 In order to compute the effect, both the initial and the final values of the explanatory should be provided.
 It can be done in several ways.
 For instance, providing, x1 and x2; x1 and one of c, q or r; x1, npoints and one of c, q or r.
 Only one of the arguments c, q or r is used, prevailing c and then q.
-If no enough argument are passed, the interquartile range will be considered and a summary effect should be computed, if it exists.
+If no enough arguments are passed, the interquartile range will be considered and a summary effect is computed, if it exists.

 Confidence intervals are computed by transforming the endpoints of the intervals in the transformed scale when it is possible, while non-parametric bootstrap is used otherwise.